-Apple Cider Vinegar Shampoo Benefits Explained: Apple Cider Vinegar For Hair?
+Apple Cider Vinegar Shampoo Benefits Explained: Apple Cider Vinegar For Hair

-What Is Apple Cider Vinegar?
+- What Is Apple Cider Vinegar?

-Apple Cider Vinegar is a staple of many cosmetics and wellness products.
+Apple cider vinegar is a staple of many cosmetics and wellness products.
 It is sold in a variety of shapes, forms, and consistencies.
 It’s also added to food products and beverages of all kinds.
 Different recipes call for the use of ACV, since it’s first and foremost the product of the apple tree, and as such, it holds a special place.
 “An apple a day,” and all that.

 This is one of those times.
-I’m of the opinion that certain businesses and individuals are not interested in the proliferation of Apple Cider Vinegar products.
-Also, after using Apple Cider Vinegar in my hair (and around the home) for some years now, I feel I can attest to its vast usefulness.
+I’m of the opinion that certain businesses and individuals are not interested in the proliferation of apple cider vinegar products.
+Also, after using apple cider vinegar in my hair (and around the home) for some years now, I feel I can attest to its vast usefulness.

 Apple Cider Vinegar Hair Benefits Explained

-Let me be clear: if you mistreat your hair, mistreat yourself (lifestyle, diet), overuse or misuse hair care products, or if you happen to spend significant amounts of time in a hair-harmful environment – there is a good chance that your hair is going to reflect all of that.
-There is no single magic ingredient which will get your hair to look like a shampoo commercial.
+Let me be clear: if you mistreat your hair, mistreat yourself (lifestyle, diet), overuse or misuse hair care products, or if you happen to spend significant amounts of time in a hair-harmful environment -- there is a good chance that your hair is going to reflect all of that.
+There is no single magic ingredient that will get your hair to look like a shampoo commercial.
 At least, not after it has been abused by dyes, harsh detergents, or too much exposure to the elements.

-- Apple Cider Vinegar helps to re-establish proper pH levels, and to balance the production of sebum, the body’s natural oil
+- Apple cider vinegar helps to re-establish proper pH levels and to balance the production of sebum, the body’s natural oil.

-- Due to its acidity, Apple Cider Vinegar can help remove residue and grime from the surface of your scalp, thereby preventing buildup
+- Due to its acidity, apple cider vinegar can help remove residue and grime from the surface of your scalp, thereby preventing buildup.

 Can You Leave Apple Cider Vinegar In Your Hair?